AndersDeath/diary2/000-current.md

 # 09 Februar - Freitag - Berlin - 507 Tag der Einwanderung

 To be honest processes in XU are set up awefully.
 I had to rewrite a lot of things that I did for the last several weeks.
 It's strange.
 I would be hapy to change my job.
 I need to really work here but I don't want to do it.
 I really want to work as CTO.
 Anyways I am going to this direction.
+The another significant thing happened - workers from Telecom came to us and set up something.